MasatakaNakamura/remark/Home.md

 });
 ```

+#### External Markdown

-Depending on your preferences, you might want to keep the Markdown source in a separate file.
+Depending on your preference, you might want to keep the Markdown source in a separate file.
 Using the `sourceUrl` field, an URL may be specified which will get loaded synchronously and used instead of the two former options:

 ```javascript
 var slideshow = remark.create({